akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--If you’re using a version of Git earlier than 1.6, the `mv` command isn’t necessary — Git started naming the hooks examples with the .sample postfix only recently.-->

-Wenn Du eine ältere Git Version als 1.6 benutzt, brauchst Du den `mv`-Befehl nicht auszuführen.
+Wenn Du eine ältere Git-Version als 1.6 benutzt, brauchst Du den `mv`-Befehl nicht auszuführen.
 Das Namensschema mit der .sample Endung wurde erst bei den neueren Git Versionen eingeführt.

 <!--What does this `post-update` hook do?
 It looks basically like this:-->